Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Performance

-The broad potential of \texttt{Event types} can be seen.
+The broad potential of \texttt{Event types} is clear.
 Optimal performance is found throughout the entire energy range, in contrast to monoscopic and stereoscopic configurations, which are only optimal at $E<200 \, \rm{GeV}$ and $E>200 \, \rm{GeV}$, respectively.
 The further improvements described in sections~\ref{sec:mono}~and~\ref{sec:hybrid} lead to significant performance improvements, especially in the lowest energies, with the energy threshold reduced from $\sim 80$ to $\sim 50 \, \rm{GeV}$.
-On top of that, further improvements are seen especially at $0.25 < E/\rm{TeV} < 10$, coming from the asymmetry in event quality between \texttt{Type B} and \texttt{Type A}, which makes it possible for the fit to neglect low-quality events, enhancing the contribution of high-quality ones.
+Moreover, further improvements are seen especially at $0.25 < E/\rm{TeV} < 10$, which arise from the asymmetry in event quality between \texttt{Type B} and \texttt{Type A}, which makes it possible for the fit to neglect low-quality events.
+This enhances the contribution of high-quality events.
 This highlights the importance of using event types in addition to the improvements introduced in Sections~\ref{sec:mono} and \ref{sec:hybrid}.

 In first order, the sensitivity is expected to improve (i.e., decrease) as $1/\sqrt{t_\mathrm{obs}}$ for energies up to $\sim 8 \, \rm{TeV}$.
-With that, the equivalent extra observation time needed to achieve improvements of the same order can be estimated.
+With this, the equivalent additional observation time needed to achieve improvements on the same order can be estimated.
 This is also shown in Figure~\ref{fig:sensitivity}.
 Improvements of $\sim 25-45\%$ are found for most of the energy range, which is equivalent to observing $1.5 - 2$ times as long.
-For energies above $8 \, \rm{TeV}$, the sensitivity as defined is dominated by the requirement for more than 10 gamma events.
+For energies above $8 \, \rm{TeV}$, the sensitivity as defined is dominated by the requirement for more than ten gamma events.
 This is led by the total effective area, which is slightly smaller for \texttt{Event types} than for the usual stereoscopic configurations.
-Nevertheless, it must be noted that such a requirement focuses in a point-source detection in a single bin.
+Nevertheless, it must be noted that this requirement focuses on a point-source detection in a single energy bin.
 For usual analyses, the source will likely be observed over many bins.
-For these cases, the requirement is dropped and improvements for \texttt{Event types} are seen also at these energies.
+For these cases, the requirement is dropped, and improvements for \texttt{Event types} are seen at these energies as well.